global-asp/asp-source/en/0006_anansi-and-wisdom.md

 All the time Anansi's young son had been standing at the bottom of the tree watching.
-He said, “Wouldn't it be easier to climb if you tied the pot to your back instead?”
+He said, "Wouldn't it be easier to climb if you tied the pot to your back instead?"
 Anansi tried tying the clay pot full of wisdom to his back, and it really was a lot easier.